iwuliz/isml/README.md

     4. The predicting result of scikit-learn AdaBoost with default parameters;
     5. The predicting result of scikit-learn AdaBoost with best parameters;
     6. The analysis of scikit-learn AdaBoost parameters;
+    7. The analysis of depth of weak learners;
-    7. The predicting result of scikit-learn SVM.
+    8. The predicting result of scikit-learn SVM.